-Procedure 1.1: Design, approval, review and evaluation of HAHE's quality policy
+Procedure 1.1 Design, approval, review and evaluation of HAHE's quality policy

-1. The independent Internal Audit Unit meets to prepare the Authority's quality policy.
-The policy document is based on the process input data, i.e.:
+- 1. The Department of Quality Documentation meets to prepare the Authority's quality policy.
+The policy document is based on the process input data, i.e.: - a.

-- a.
 HAHE's strategy - b.
 The National Strategy for Higher Education, as adopted by the Ministry of Education - c.
 The conclusions of the thematic analysis of the IQAS and Study Programmes accreditation reports - d.
 HAHE's annual reports - e.
 Principles, theory and standards of Total Quality Management (TQM) - f.
-Pertinent standards and guidelines of European quality assurance bodies and agencies (ENQA, EUA, EQAF, etc.) - g.
+Pertinent standards and guidelines of European QA bodies and agencies (ENQA, EUA, EQAF, etc.) - g.
 Views of external stakeholders - 2.
-The Independent Internal Control Unit submits its recommendation to the Director-General. - 3.
+The Department of Quality Documentation submits its recommendation to the Director-General. - 3.
 Making corrections/improvements in the quality policy text - 4.
 Director-General's recommendation to the Authority's Evaluation and Accreditation Council and approval of the quality policy - 5.
 Dissemination of the Quality Policy internally and externally - 6.
-Review of HAHE's Quality Policy, which arises as a need in the following (indicative) cases:

-- a.
-Suggestions for improvement resulting from the Authority's internal and/or external evaluation in terms of deviations, problems, and/or areas in need of improvement; - b.
+Review of HAHE's Quality Policy, which arises as a need in the following (indicative) cases: - a.
+Suggestions for improvement resulting from the Authority's internal and/or external evaluation in terms of deviations, problems, and/or areas in need of improvement;

+- b.
 Review of HAHE's strategy; - c.
 Changes in the applicable statutory framework; - d.
 Adaptation made on the basis of updated guidelines and decisions of the European Higher Education Area; - e.
 Feedback from academic, social and productive bodies. - 7.
-In each of the above cases, the independent Internal Control Unit prepares a recommendation to the Director-General and steps 4 and 5 of the procedure are repeated.
+In each of the above cases, the Department of Quality Documentation prepares a recommendation to the General Director and steps 4 and 5 of the procedure are repeated.

-HAHE EAC, Director-General, independent Internal Audit Unit, stakeholders.
+HAHE EAC, Director-General, Department of Quality Documentation, stakeholders.